cep21/syntasticarc/README.markdown

 VIM
 ---

-1. add syntacticarc to your path.
+1. add syntasticarc to your path.
 2. Inside vim(or just add to your vimrc)

          :set makeprg=syntasticarc